yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_programming_guide.md

 - `use_advantage`: Whether to calculate Advantage; if False, the `AdvantageFn` call will be skipped
 - `can_balance_batch`: Whether the algorithm allows automatic balancing when splitting a batch into microbatches (which permute the order of samples)
 - `schema`: The format of experience data corresponding to the algorithm
-- `get_default_config`: Gets the default configuration of the algorithm, which will override attributes with the same name in `ALGORITHM_TYPE`
+- `default_config`: Gets the default configuration of the algorithm, which will override attributes with the same name in `ALGORITHM_TYPE`

 Similarly, after implementation, you need to register this module through `ALGORITHM_TYPE`.

 Below is the implementation for the OPMD algorithm.
 Since the OPMD algorithm doesn't need to use the Critic model, `use_critic` is set to `False`.
-The dictionary returned by the `get_default_config` method indicates that OPMD will use the `opmd` type `AdvantageFn` and `PolicyLossFn` implemented in Step 1, will not apply KL Penalty on rewards, but will add a `k2` type KL loss when calculating the final loss.
+The dictionary returned by the `default_config` method indicates that OPMD will use the `opmd` type `AdvantageFn` and `PolicyLossFn` implemented in Step 1, will not apply KL Penalty on rewards, but will add a `k2` type KL loss when calculating the final loss.

 ```python
 @ALGORITHM_TYPE.register_module("opmd")